jgrichardson/user_login_shifts_app/README.md

 ```

+# TO DO

+* Password attribute in User model should be coverted to password_hash, with has_secure_password mixin added to User model, and Bcrypt used to encrypt password_hash

+* API endpoints should be secured with JWT or another approach.

 ## License

 The source code for the application is licensed under the MIT license, which you can find in the LICENSE file in this repo.